yousefelassal/quote-cron/README.md

 > Wisdom has never made a bigot, but learning has.

 > Only I can change my life.
 No one can do it for me.

+> The past has no power to stop you from being present now.
+Only your grievance about the past can do that.